cBioPortal/datahub-study-curation-tools/gene-table-clean-up/build_input_seedDB/Readme.md

 #### Supplemental main genes `main-supp.txt`
 Genes to supplement to HGNC download as main genes.

+##### Troubleshoot #1
 When running the script with the updated HGNC download, some supplemental main entries would became part of updated HGNC, and cause ERRORS as below
 ```
 Error: Duplicate entrez ID detected ...
 ```
-which would cause the script to exit.
+, which would cause the script to exit.
-Remove this entry from `main-supp.txt`, or make it as an alias, to enable to script to run successfully.
+To resolve ERRORs, remove this entry from `main-supp.txt`, or make it as an alias.

 #### Supplemental alias genes `alias-supp.txt`

+##### Troubleshoot #1
-With HGNC update, some entrez ID may become unavailable, and cause WARNINGS as below
+With HGNC update, some entrez ID may become unavailable, and cause WARNINGs as below
 ```
-WARNING: ... entry is skipped - entrez ID does not exist in main table
+WARNING: ... entry is skipped - entrez ID does not exist in main table.
+(Redundancy)
 ```
-Remove this entry from `alias-supp.txt`, to clear warnings.
+To clear WARNINGs, remove this entry from `alias-supp.txt`.

 #### Supplemental Entrez ID `entrez-id-supp.txt`